rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

  Q36) What is the purpose of the 'doctype' declaration in HTML documents?what will happen if it is not present there?

  Intv Ans --
 The `<!DOCTYPE>` declaration serves as an instruction to the browser about which version of HTML or XHTML is being used to render the page.
  For example, `<!DOCTYPE html>` specifies that the document is using HTML5.
   It is not an HTML tag but an instruction placed at the start of the HTML document to ensure the browser renders the page correctly.
    Without it, browsers may render the page in "quirks mode," leading to inconsistent display across different browsers.

+In summary, the doctype declaration is a critical component of HTML documents that specifies the version of HTML or XHTML being used, ensuring consistent rendering and adherence to web standards across various browsers and platforms.

 ----